When it comes to training with resistance bands vs. free weights, there always seem to be some misunderstandings.

 1 - Gradual Tension Increase

-You’ll often find weight bands used in rehabilitation training.
+You’ll often find resistance bands used in rehabilitation training.
 The reason for this is that with many injuries, you may want to have a gradual increase in tension, which can be effectively provided by resistance bands .

 Through this kind of weights resistance training, the body has better control over the amount of strain produced on muscles and joints.

-For resistance and strength training in the gym, they can also be ideal for isometric exercise routines .
+For strength and resistance training in the gym, they can also be ideal for isometric exercise routines .

 2 - Portability And Storage